kkazimirova/Vyhladavanie_informacii/README.md

 # Parsing alternative names from Wikipedia Infoboxes

 ## Parser
 parser.py file is used to parse bz2 file from Wikipesdia dumps.
 It creates two output files where name and its alternative names from Infoboxes are saved.
-These files are saved in
-Outputs dictionary, too.

 ## Indexer
 indexer.py creates two index directories, one where alternative names for name are saved, and another where names for alternative name is saved.